Canon RF 20mm F1.4 L VCM Lens Review

 If there were no disadvantages to a wide aperture, every lens would have one.
 A wide aperture requires an increased physical size of the lens elements, which comes with the additional penalties of heavier weight and higher cost.
 In this case, those downsides are modest, and this lens is compact, lightweight, and moderately affordable.

-As first seen on the Canon RF 24-105mm F2.8 L IS USM Z Lens, the RF 20mm F1.4 L Lens has a smoothly integrated step-less manual aperture ring, a feature primarily desired by videographers and part of this lens's "Hybrid" designation.
+As first seen on the Canon RF 24-105mm F2.8 L IS USM Z Lens, the RF 20mm F1.4 L Lens provides a smoothly integrated step-less manual aperture ring, a feature primarily desired by videographers and part of this lens's "Hybrid" designation.
 With the ring in the A (Auto) position, the camera controls the aperture setting, and all other settings force the aperture to the selected opening in 1/32 steps.
 A spring-loaded Iris Lock switch holds the aperture ring in the A setting, avoiding inadvertent changes or, in the manual range, locking out the A option.

 Image Stabilization